 A glowing mushroom that could set the world on fire.

 Dedicated to her father.

-Who, we discovered, was likely a Black Bats Operative in 1957 in Taiwan, flying night missions over China.
+A 2nd Lieutenant in the US Airforce - a officer pilot who, we discovered, was likely a Black Bats Operative or involved in First Aid Rescue Missions in 1957 in Taiwan, flying night missions over China.